-UHD Phase A content and services are expected to be distributed in 2016 and beyond via OTT or MVPD.
-OTA broadcast services are not expected to be commercially offered in 2016 and thus will be addressed in future phases rather than in Phase A.
+UHD Phase A content and services are those that were distributed as early as 2016 via OTT or MVPD.
+(OTA broadcast services were not commercially offered in 2016.)

 For the purposes of this document, UHD Phase A includes the following characteristics: